ivpusic/ExamsWS/README.md

 ExamsWS
 =======

-SOAP EJB web service for overview of student exams
+SOAP EJB web service for overview of student exams.
+Derby DB is located in project root dir.